 World class salt and freshwater fishing is active all year.
 Crabbing, clamming, and shrimping are also popular.
 Professional guides, equipment sales and rentals, and information about licenses and regulations can be obtained via the following:

 Brian’s Sporting Goods in Sequim

 Walmart and Big Five Sporting Goods can also help you.

 Excellent fishing guides (salt and fresh) who can provide instruction, guidance and safety are available throughout the Peninsula.
-Norrie Johnsonis based right here in Sequim.
-There are many others out on the Peninsula.
+Norrie Johnson is based right here in Sequim, as well as many others here out on the Peninsula.

 Flower and Garden Lovers

 Sequim is justly famous for its lavender, but many types of flowers are cultivated and thrive here.
 Roses, peonies, lily and dahlia farms, many of them open for tours on a daily basis during the summer months, will make you envious and entice you to purchase.
 It’s worth a special trip in June to take part in the annual Master Gardener Home Tour.
 Visit the I Love Peonies Farm in Sequim!